Obtaining Stock Records

-This is additional information for Step 2 of our Stock Recovery process.
+This is additional information for Step 3 of our Stock Recovery Process.
 If you haven't gone through the previous steps to determine which of six HP-related stocks you should have, start here: Employee Stock

 Employers do not keep track of your stock and options -- they pay administrators, brokers, and transfer agents.
 (HP-related companies have used at least 13 U.S. stock administrators.)
 Investopedia explanation of the different types of agents, administrators, and brokers.

 Obtaining stock records from a broker or administrator